Cloud Platform Adoption During School Closure

 YouTube or Google Meet for Lesson Streaming

-During school closure, schools may choose to using video platforms to broadcast lessons to pupils in their homes.
+During partial school closure, schools may choose to using video platforms to broadcast lessons to pupils in their homes.
 We advise you to read the safeguarding information here before you plan for this.

 In particular, teachers should never broadcast from a personal YouTube channel, but should use one linked to and controlled by their school.
-In fact, and especially since the YouTube age limit is 13, Google Hangouts/Meets is usually a better option.
+In fact, and especially since the YouTube age limit is 13, Google Hangouts/Meets is often a better option.
 This platform allows you to invite users attached to your domain to join a stream or video meeting, or to approve users one by one (see the Hangouts Meet cheat sheet here).

 If your school does not use G Suite from Google, LGfL can provision this for you; contact support.lgfl.net (even if you do not plan to do so widely, it is still worth setting up for a few staff users).